monte-language/monte/docs/source/modules.rst

 The ``body`` is defined using :ref:`method calls<message_passing>` on the imported ``tag`` object.

 The critical distinction between monte and other memory-safe dynamic languages is that monte is an :ref:`object capability <ocap>` lanugage.
 Powerful objects such as ``currentProcess`` and ``makeTCP4ServerEndpoint`` are not in any global namespace; they cannot be imported.
 Rather, they are provided explicitly to the ``main`` function.
 Except by explicit delegation, no code can do anything more more than create objects (including functions) in memory.
-It cannot read from nor write to files [#]_, access the network, clobber global state, or launch missiles.
+It cannot read from nor write to files, access the network, clobber global state, or launch missiles.

 By straightforward inspection, we can see that
   - only one TCP port is ever created;